miklevin/MikeLev.in/_posts/2023-05-25-the-time-i-shot-a-guy-and-ran-away-from-a-fight-plus-gratitude.md

 and self-improvement, traumatic events can isolate and weaken the soul.

 It's a trap!
 The angels betting against you and your vibe-type want you to despair.
-Your despair is your enemy's wins.
+Despair is the feeling your enemy winning.
+And it's not true!
+It's a trap of the mind.
+Escape that rabbit hole, Forrest!
+Run and don't ever stop.
+No, take that and reverse it (in the words of the great Willy Wonka).
+Don't run from your problems.

 Instead, make a meal of your angelic enemies' lessons and digest and draw nourishment from their best parts, heinous the meal may otherwise be.
 This is both necessary for best results, and divine justice.
 I'll leave the afterlife and eternal soul fufu for other posts.
 In this post I talk about practical application.

 Many people in your life will give you exactly the opposite advice than what you need to hear.
 I may be doing it right now.
 I'm not, but entertain me.
 Question what I'm saying just to get in the practice of questioning everything.